SETLatWork/setlatwork-client/README.md

 # Readme

 The SETL@Work client is a wrapper for FME Desktop.
-It receives jobs from https://www.setlatwork.com - passes them onto FME Desktop to run and passes the results back to the manager website.
+It receives jobs from https://www.setlatwork.com and passes them onto FME Desktop to run and sends the results back to the manager website.

-This code is released as open source for the viewing pleasure of SETL@Work users, in an effort to provide trust that the client running on their work machine contains no malicious components.
+This code is released as open source for the viewing pleasure of SETL@Work users, in an effort to provide confidence to users in running the client application.

-You may view the code, but have no rights to make changes to it or redistribute it.
-This is the intellectual property of SETL@Work Limited.
+You may view the code and execute it, but have no rights to make changes to it or redistribute it.
+By downloading this code you accept our terms and conditions found here: https://www.setlatwork.com/page/4/terms%20and%20conditions

 # Run